WANGARIJOYCE/Assessing-Variant-Calling-Pipelines-Mini-Project/README.md

 - These are also known as single nucleotide polymorphisms (SNPs) and involve one nucleic acid variation at a specific locus on a genome/chromosome.
 - They can be used to predict how an individual would respond to drugs of a particular class, susceptibilty to certain environmental stimulus and well predisposal to certain diseases
-- Also, they can be helpful in tracking inheritable of disease genes within a family.
+-  They can be helpful in tracking inheritable of diseases within a family.
 - They are of two types:

- **Transition**; This involves the interchange between purines; between Adenine and Guanine and interchange between pyrimidines; between Cytosine and Thymine
+ **Transition:** This involves the interchange between purines; between Adenine and Guanine and interchange between pyrimidines; between Cytosine and Thymine

- **Transversion**; This involves interchange between a purine and a pyrimidine for example, between Adenine and Cytosine
+ **Transversion:** This involves interchange between a purine and a pyrimidine for example, between Adenine and Cytosine

   #### 2. Insertion or deletion (Indels)
-- These are classified as small genetic mutations and involve the insertion or deletion of nucleotide bases and can range from two to hundreds of base-pairs in length
+- These are classified as small genetic mutations and involve the insertion or deletion of nucleotide bases and can range from one to hundreds of base-pairs in length

  #### 3. Structural Variation